How to Edit a Collection?

 Adding Custom Fields

-You can add custom metadata fields to your resources with the “Add Custom Fields” button.
-You will need to select the data type (either “dropdown,” “date,” “text,” “tokens,” or “editor”) and add help text for any member users who will be creating resources.
-You can also specify if the field is required, repeatable, and visible on the website.
+You can assign custom metadata fields to your resources with the “Assign Field” button.
+You can create custom metadata fields in the Organization→Field Management section of the interface.
+There you will be able to select the data type (either “dropdown,” “date,” “text,” “tokens,” or “editor”) and add help text for any member users who will be using the field.
+You can also specify if the field is repeatable.
+Then you can assign it to any collection that you create.

 Configure Access Requests